MPs support motion to stand united against terrorism threat

 Learning a little bit of the languages that other communities speak can also help people feel closer and grow closer, he said, drawing reference to older Singaporeans- Chinese uncles who speak Malay or Tamil, Malay aunties who speak Hokkien.

 It protects against misinformed impressions that could arise from social media.
-It also ensures that a single incident will not colour an individual’s perception of other communities,” he said.
+It also ensures that a single incident will not colour an individual’s perception of other communities,” Dr Tan said.

 Non-Constituency MP Leon Perera said that while irresponsible racist speech and acts should not be permitted, “we should never draw these boundaries so tightly that responsible discussion of race issues cannot take place in any public platform”.